antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 **Observations:**

 - Electricity prices are highly volatile with frequent spikes
-- DK1 and DK2 move similarly but diverge at specific periods
+- DK1 and DK2 follow similar patterns but diverge during stress periods
-- Strong intraday and short-term cyclical behaviour
+- Strong intraday and weekly seasonality is visible

 ---